kelapure/FizzBuzz/README.md

  4. ~~Create a maven/gradle build to build a war file~~
  5. ~~Push the webservice jar to Pivotal WebServices~~
     - Fork the Java Buildpack to support Java 8
-    - cf push using the -b option to point to the [forked buildpack](https://github.com/kelapure/java-buildpack.git) ~~
+    - cf push using the -b option to point to the [forked java buildpack](https://github.com/kelapure/java-buildpack.git)
     - See application pushed to dev space @ http://fizzbuzz-spring-boot.cfapps.io/fizzbuzz
  6. Delivery pipeline for promotion from staging to production
     - Fork the CloudBees CloudFoundry ClickStart https://github.com/kelapure/cloudfoundry-spring